zevv/npeg/README.md

 exception:

 ```
-Error: unhandled exception: Parsing error at #14: "expected word" [NPegException]
+Error: unhandled exception: "expected word" [NPegParseError]
 ```

-The `NPegException` type contains the same two fields as `MatchResult` to indicate where in the subject string the match failed: `matchLen` and `matchMax`:
+The `NPegParseError` type contains the same two fields as `MatchResult` to indicate where in the subject string the match failed: `matchLen` and `matchMax`: